electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/q6worldpremiere/_index.md

 The technology, which is debuting in the Audi Q6 e-tron1, also sets new standards in terms of individualization: With a total of up to eight digital light signatures in the redesigned daytime running lights of the Matrix LED headlights and in the digital OLED rear lights 2.0, owners can individualize their Q6 e-tron1 in a completely new way.

-A new design philosophy goes into series production with the Q6 e-tron1 The interior of the Audi Q6 e-tron1 is orientated towards the needs of the user more than ever.
+## A new design philosophy goes into series production with the Q6 e-tron

+The interior of the Audi Q6 e-tron1 is orientated towards the needs of the user more than ever.
 The three-dimensional and high-contrast design of the interior deliberately places elements in the foreground or background, creating a spatial architecture that is tailored to the occupants in terms of design and ergonomics.
 The Audi MMI panoramic display and the MMI passenger display form a visually clear digital stage.
 The interior emphasizes a homely ambience.
 The “Softwrap” extends from the doors across the entire cockpit to the center console, creating a homogeneous and enveloping feeling of space.
 The same colors and high-quality materials, some of which are recycled, can also be found in the seats.
 The materials used were selected from a functional point of view and at the same time ensure a clear design differentiation between the various vehicle areas in the interior.
 Comfort-oriented areas are designed with generous surfaces and soft materials.
 In contrast, the precisely designed control areas in high-quality high-gloss black emphasize the clarity of interaction with the vehicle.

 Thanks to the new PPE, which was developed specifically for e-mobility, the vehicle has a generous feeling of space and roominess as well as a high level of everyday practicality.
 The interior offers plenty of storage space and compartments.
 The increased comfort of the middle seat in the rear is typical of an electric car with a long wheelbase (2,899 millimeters, equivalent to 9.5 ft) and lacking a central tunnel.
 The trunk offers 526 liters (18.5 cu ft) of storage space.
 If the rear seat bench is folded down, the storage space increases to up to 1,529 liters (53.9 cu ft).
 The rear seats can be folded down separately (40:20:40).
 A further 64 liters (2.2 cu ft) of storage are available in the frunk (front trunk) under the front hood - a convenient place to stow smaller travel bags, for example.
 As a result, the Audi Q6 e-tron1 offers sufficient space for five passengers and their luggage.
 With its high utility value, it fulfils the requirements that customers place on an Audi SUV.